-It’s important to understand that if you have been arrested for drunk driving, you actually face two separate and distinct reviews of your case, both of which can result in penalties.
-One review is the court proceeding that most people are familiar with from watching television and movies.
-In these court proceedings, prosecuting attorneys present witnesses and evidence in an attempt to convict the accused of violating the law, while the defense attorney works to prevent conviction and instead get an acquittal or reduction of charges.
-The other less well known review is the Admin Per Se hearing conducted through the Department of Motor Vehicles.
-In this hearing, a DMV Hearing Officer oversees a review of the facts of the arrest and attempts to determine whether there is sufficient evidence that the arrested person was driving with a blood alcohol level of 0.08% or higher.
+When you’re arrested for DUI you actually have to deal with two separate reviews of your case, each of which can result in fines and loss of driving privileges.
+In the court proceedings, the District Attorney’s Office will present evidence and work to get a criminal conviction while your defense attorney works to prevent conviction and instead get an acquittal or reduction of charges.
+The other review that happens at the same time is called a DMV (Department of Motor Vehicles) Admin Per Se hearing.
+During this hearing, a DMV Hearing Officer oversees a review of the facts of the arrest and attempts to determine whether there is sufficient evidence that the arrested person was driving with a blood alcohol level of 0.08% or higher.
 If there is sufficient evidence, then the driver license is suspended with the length of the suspension dependent on the facts of the incident and whether the defendant has previous drunk driving convictions.Wet Reckless